Nishal3/airbnb-warehousing/README.md

 7. After creating the connection, edit the connection to have the correct subnet by selecting it and clicking "Actions" -> "Edit"
 8. Scroll down, enter your password and under "Network options" -> "Subnet" select the correct subnet

+This is the details page of the RDS connector:
+![ RDS_connection_details ]

+And here's the details page of the Redshift Connector:
+![ Redshift_connection_details ]

 #### 4.4 Testing the Connections

 1. Select the connection you just made and click "Actions" -> "Test connection"